Who this article is for

 Part 1: Initiate the connection (for new or re-authorizing setups)

-1. From the People.ai application, navigate to Integrations and attempt to Authorize your Salesforce connection.
+From the Backstory application, navigate to Integrations and attempt to Authorize your Salesforce connection.

 Part 2: Authorize the app in Salesforce (for all customers)